omshete0550/GarbhShrushti/README.md

 └───Video_Call
 ```

-- `client`: The frontend for the application.
+- `client`: The frontend for the user interface.
+- `doctor`: The frontend for the doctor interface.
 - `server`: The backend for the application.

 <br />